Previous dayMarch 30, 2026Next day

 20.8 km---✓ ReviewedUSGS →

-A magnitude 2.3 seismic event took place 118 km SSW of Atka, Alaska on March 30, 2026 at 21:19 UTC.
-The hypocenter lay at 20.8 km, placing this in the shallow crustal category.
+A magnitude 2.3 earthquake was recorded 118 km SSW of Atka, Alaska on March 30, 2026 at 21:19 UTC.
+This was a shallow crustal earthquake, focused at 20.8 km depth.
 The epicenter is at 51.232°, -174.940°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30